A Reverse Engineering Walkthrough Journey

 By applying the same techniques previously described we can make further assumptions:

-seems to init a structure (or object since we are dealing with C++) inside theundefined
+• The FUN_00405f5e seems to init a structure (or object since we are dealing with C++) inside the undefined stack variable local_228 (now renamed to undefined_obj).

 Initialize an undefied object